cvp2004/fuzzy-octo-invention/README.md

 - **Design Docs** — architecture, read/write flow, manager responsibilities, compaction scheduling, parallel flush correctness, async I/O strategy

 All design docs include SVG architecture diagrams.

-## About

-This project is developed as a **Bachelor of Engineering (B.E.)
-Final Year Project**.
-It demonstrates the design and implementation of a complete storage engine from scratch, covering core database internals — write-ahead logging, memtable management, SSTable persistence, compaction, and bloom filters — with a focus on correctness, observability, and async-first architecture.

 ## Tech Stack